Porco Rosso: Plot

-In 1929, Italian World War I fighter ace and bounty hunter Porco Rosso, cursed to have a pig's head, defends an ocean liner from airborne pirates.
-He dines at his friend Gina's Hotel Adriano.
+In 1929, Italian World War I fighter ace and bounty hunter Porco Rosso responds to a call from an ocean liner that was attacked by airborne pirates who took child hostages and valuables.
+Porco, cursed to have a pig's head by unknown means, outmaneuvers the pirates and rescues the hostages, letting the pirates escape with half the valuables.
+At night, he dines with his childhood friend, Gina, at her Hotel Adriano.

 The pirates contract American ace Curtis to assist their attacks.
-Curtis falls in love with Gina but she loves Porco.
+Curtis falls in love with Gina despite her being in love with Porco.
 While Porco is flying to Milan to have his red seaplane serviced, Curtis shoots him down.
-Porco survives and continues the trip by train with his damaged plane, to Gina's irritation.
+Porco survives and continues the trip by boat with his damaged plane, much to Gina's irritation.
 She reminds him there is a warrant for his arrest in Italy.

 Porco meets his mechanic Piccolo in Milan.
 Piccolo's sons have emigrated so the work will be done by his young granddaughter Fio.
 Once Porco's plane is finished, Fio joins him on his flight home as cover should the secret police arrest them.
 They can claim that Porco took Fio hostage to force Piccolo to help.
 The new fascist government is hiring pirates for their own use, putting Porco out of business.

 Curtis proposes to Gina but she says she is waiting for Porco.
 Gina sits in her garden each afternoon, waiting for Porco to meet her there, but he only ever visits her at night when the dim light will obscure his appearance.
 Porco and Fio are ambushed by the pirates, and Curtis challenges Porco to a duel.
 Fio declares that if Porco wins, Curtis must pay his debts owed to Piccolo's company, and if Curtis wins, he may marry her.